john-cuffe/MAMBA2/README.md

 ## Manual Filter Selection
 <a id="manual_filter_selection"/>

 - In general, the MAMBA philosophy for matching is to let the model do all of the work, which should result in less human-generated bias in any matches.
-However, MAMBA does offer a feature where the user can introduce a filter for matches, where no candidate pair with a score below a certain threshold can possibly be a match.
-If this feature is used, MAMBA takes the following steps:
+However, MAMBA does offer two features where the user can introduce a filter for matches, one before matches are selected, and another where no candidate pair with a score below a certain threshold can possibly be a match.
+This section discusses each in turn.
+- global_selection_filter:
+  - This feature allows MAMBA to select, for ALL blocks, a certain filter to apply to any candidate match pair.
+For example, if you are running a match iteratively, it doesn't make sense to run previously attempted matches.
+You can thus use this feature to only select new or updated candidates.
+  - You will need to use 'a' in place of *data1.name* and b in place of *data2_name*.
+  - Leave this as 'False' otherwise.
+  - Example:
+    - a.create_date = current_date --this selects only *data1_name* created on the current_date
+    - b.id > 2000 --this selects *data2_name* rows where the ID is above 2000
+- use_variable_filter:
+  - This feature tells MAMBA to filter model matches for candidate pairs below a certain threshold.
+    - If this feature is used, MAMBA takes the following steps:
       1) Generate a score, for each match candidate pair, on the variable chosen
       2) Retain only those match candidate pairs that have a score exceeding the chosen threshold
-  3) Generate full scores/model predictions for remaining pairs
+      3) Generate full scores/model predictions for remaining pairs.
   - The intent behind this metric is to allow users some level of control.
 For example, SMEs may determine that an entity names that score less than .75 on a Jaro comparator will _never_ result in a match.
 This feature then allows MAMBA to skip those matches.
 The additional benefit is that by only calculating one single score, and then deleting a subset, this makes MAMBA run substantially faster.
-- To implement, turn the use_variable_filter parameter to True in your mamba properties file.
-- Then edit the variable_filter_info json
+  - To implement, _for each block you want to have a variable filter for_, enter a json dictionary with the following keys, with all values enclosed in double quotes:
   - Keys:
       - variable_name: name of the variable as it appears in mamba_variable_types.csv
+      - *data1_name*: the name of the filter on the data1 dataset
+      - *data2_name*: the name of the filter on the data2 dataset
+      - match_type: the type of match (same as the usual variable list)
+        - NOTE: If you utilize an 'exact' match, the filtering will be done on the DB.
+Otherwise it will be done by python
       - fuzzy_name: IF the variable is a fuzzy variable, which particular character do you want to use
         - Options:'jaro', 'winkler', 'bagdist', 'seqmatch', 'qgram2', 'qgram3', 'posqgram3', 'editdist', 'lcs2', 'lcs3', 'charhistogram', 'swdist', 'sortwinkler'
       - test: the test you want to apply.
-      - Options: =, !=, >, >=, <, <=
+        - Options: ==, !=, >, >=, <, <=
       - filter_value: the value you want to compare.
+Not needed for exact matches.
 - Demos:
   - fuzzy {'variable_name': name, 'fuzzy_name': 'jaro', 'test':'>', 'filter_value':.75}
   - custom {'variable_name': first_char, 'fuzzy_name': '', 'test':'=', 'filter_value':1}
   - date {'variable_name': year, 'fuzzy_name':'', 'test':'>=', 'filter_value':.5}

 - Notes:
-  - For exact matches, user still must select either 1 or 0 for the filter value.
-You can select something other than '=' as the test but isn't this complicated enough already?
   - For date variables, filter_value is given as the score on the Editdist command, which is limited between 0 and 1.
   - The logs and stats for the run will show how many observations were cut by the filter.